crystal-lang/crystal/_posts/2015-03-04-internals.md

 ### StaticArray

-A StaticArray is a fixed-length, mutable sequence of values of a same type, allocated on the stack and passed by value.
+A StaticArray is a fixed-size, mutable sequence of values of a same type, allocated on the stack and passed by value.
 The prelude includes safe ways to create them, but since we are using a bare-bones prelude an unsafe (will be initialized to data containing garbage) way to create them is this: